 After 6 nights filled with good times with friends and colleagues in an amazing city, it was time to move on.
 Many of the bloggers carried on for a trip to Antalya, but we had other plans.
 We set off on another Business Class upgraded flight from Istanbul to Scotland where we would meet up with my dad and his wife for a 10 day road trip from Edinburgh to London!
 Stay tuned for our UK travels 😀

-If you’re interested in starting a travel blog, or learning more about how travel bloggers earn money, and receive “free” travel, check out our Travel Blogging section.
+If you’re interested in learning how to start a travel blog, or more about how travel bloggers earn money, and receive “free” travel, check out our Travel Blogging section.
 Or, if you want to start a travel blog, check out this article for a step-by-step guide.
 Plus, you’ll get our travel blogging eBook for free!

 A huge thank-you to Turkish Airlines for the flight upgrades and to the Swissotel Bosphorus for putting us up for 6 nights.
 And of course, thank you to Inflow Travel for inviting us to attend the successful summit.